vp817/RakNetProtocolDoc/README.md

 ### Retransmission
 RakNet uses selective repeat retransmission to ensure reliable delivery of datagrams.
 When a datagram is sent, it is assigned a sequence number.
 If a datagram is not acknowledged within a certain timeout period, RakNet will retransmit the datagram using the same sequence number.
 When the receiver receives a duplicate datagram with the same sequence number, it can discard it, since it has already acknowledged that sequence number.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### AckQueue / NackQueue
 The AckQueue and NackQueue are used to keep track of which datagrams have been acknowledged and which have not.
 The AckQueue stores a list of datagram sequence numbers that have been successfully acknowledged, while the NackQueue stores a list of datagram sequence numbers that have not been acknowledged and need to be retransmitted.
 When a datagram is received with a sequence number that has already been acknowledged, it can be discarded.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### PacketPair
 PacketPair is a technique used by RakNet to improve the efficiency of datagram retransmissions.
 When a datagram is acknowledged, RakNet sends the next datagram in the sequence as well.
 This allows the receiver to begin processing the next datagram immediately, reducing latency and improving throughput.